bdwyzr/rtinst-bdwyzr/README.md

 - `-w` Set the web password for the user
 - `-v` Set the rTorrent version you would like to be installed

 ## Modifications

 - **New Opinions**
 Using `-i` opinion to enable IPv6 support
-Using `-f` opinion to set FTP port to 21
 Using `-t` opinion to keep the old SSH port
 Using `-v` opinion to select the rtorrent version to be installed